kadavilrahul/browser-use-shell/README.md

    -  Garuda Linux (Rolling)
 - Python: 3.12
 - Playwright: Latest
+- Desktop with GUI

+Note:
-Note: This code may work well with other Linux distros also.
+1. This code may work well with other Linux distros also.
 Use any IDE with AI support to modify code as per your use.
+2. If you are working on a remote headless machine then you will need a GUI and remote desktop connection to access browser.
+You can install Chrome remote desktop on a remote Ubuntu machine using this repo https://github.com/kadavilrahul/chrome_remote_desktop

 ## Configured AI Models
 At least one API key required:
-- Google Gemini (Free API) - https://aistudio.google.com/
+- Google Gemini (Free API) - https://aistudio.google.com/apikey
 - Configured Gemini model is "gemini-2.0-flash-exp"

 ## Installation